-As we mentioned before, you should prioritize current affairs section.
-The below guidelines can surely help.
+As we mentioned before, you should prioritize the current affairs section.
+The guidelines can surely help.

 Unless you focus on mock exams to cover the important schemes or news in the last 2-3 years, it will take a lot of time to cover them.
 It may not be a worthwhile effort to go behind data 4 or 5 years ago.

 Taking a mock exam of 100 questions is a faster and efficient way of learning, as it takes only 2 hours to finish a mock exam.

 So in 14 hours (less than a day), you can finish all Current Affairs Mock Exams in ClearIAS prelims Test Series 2019.